bhk/rio/concepts.md

 Shadowing is also important for [looping syntax](#looping-syntax).

 Because un-intentional shadowing is a frequent source of bugs, the syntax makes shadowing explicit.
-Shadowing is disallowed when `=` isused.
+Shadowing is disallowed when `=` is used.
 Shadowing requires `:=`, `+=`, etc..